A2500, Lower Road Improvement, Minster

 The A2500 Lower Road is an important route between the A249 Sheppey and the east part of the Isle of Sheppey.
 It is also the primary through route to the 3 prisons on the island.

-- Phase 1 will provide a new roundabout at the junction of Lower Road with Barton Hill Drive
+- Phase 1 provided a new roundabout at the junction of Lower Road with Barton Hill Drive.

 - provide a new roundabout at Barton Hill Drive

 - widen a 1.1km section of the A2500 Lower Road

 - provide a new shared footway / cycleway

 The approval to progress the A2500 Lower Road Improvement was taken by Kent County Council on 13 March 2017, with a phase two committee decision on 15 May 2018.